gkamer8/agrippa-zoo/README.md

 ## Usage

-This repo is run using `docker-compose up` from the root directory.
-The MySQL database will automatically initialize.
+There are two profiles: `dev` and `prod`.
+This repo is run using `docker-compose --profile dev up` or `docker-compose --profile prod up` from the root directory.
+The MySQL database will automatically initialize the first time.

 # Using Backup Data